zzonyo/trust-docs-test/source/index.html.md

 # Changelog

+## 1.0.3 2020-1-27 【Modified Cancel All Orders, Modified Cancel All Trigger Orders, Modified Query Open Orders,Modified Query Trigger Order.
+The order_id of submitted trigger order response has been changed from the original natural number self-incrementing ID to a unique identification ID with a length of 18 digits.
+It is recommended to use the order_id_str (order_id in string type) of submitted order response  to avoid the occurrence of truncation by the system because excessive length.】

+### 1. Modified Cancel All Orders(Added two optional parameters in request: direction, indicates order direction, if not filled in means both with available values: “buy”, “sell”. offset, order offset, if not filled in means both with available values: “open”, “close”.)
+ - Interface Name: Cancel All Orders
+ - Interface Type: private
+ - Interface URL: /option-api/v1/option_cancelall

+### 2. Modified Cancel All Trigger Orders(Added two optional parameters in request: direction, indicates order direction, if not filled in means both with available values: “buy”, “sell”. offset, order offset, if not filled in means both with available values: “open”, “close”.)
+ - Interface Name: Cancel All Trigger Orders
+ - Interface Type: private
+ - Interface URL: /option-api/v1/option_trigger_cancelall

+### 3、Modified Query Open Orders(Added two parameters in request: is sort field, if not filled in means order by create_at descending, with available values “created_at”(descending order).order trade type, if not filled in means all with available values 0:all, 1:open long, 2:open short, 3:close short, 4:close long.
+Added one field in return parameter "orders": update_time(order updated time, in milliseconds))
+ - Interface Name: Query Open Orders
+ - Interface Type: private
+ - Interface URL: /option-api/v1/option_openorders

+### 4、Modified Query Trigger Order Open Orders(Added one optional parameter in request: trade_type, order trade type, if not filled in means all with available values 0:all, 1:open long, 2:open short, 3:close short, 4:close long.)
+ - Interface Name: Query Trigger Order Open Orders
+ - Interface Type: private
+ - Interface URL: /option-api/v1/option_trigger_openorders

 ## 1.0.2 2021-01-12 【Modified "Get Option Open Interest Information" Interface、Modified "Subscribe Market Detail Data" Interface、Modified "Query History Orders" Interface、Modified "Query Trigger Order History" Interface】

 ### 1. Modified "Get Option Open Interest Information" Interface(Added "trade_volume" in return parameter "data" to indicate trading volume within the last 24 hours (cont),  and "trade_amount" to indicate trading volume within the last 24 hours (coin), and "trade_turnover" to represent trading amount within the last 24 hours.)